How to Build Private REST API with Lambda and Used By EC2

 Test Private REST API via EC2

-To test the private API we just created, first put the API to the browser and make sure DNS can't reach it.
+To test the private API we just created, first enter the API URL in a browser and confirm that DNS can't reach it from outside the VPC.

-Now, in the next test, we'd like to access the private link within the VPC to make sure the API is working.
+Now, for the next test, we want to access the private link from within the VPC to make sure the API is working.

-Let's ssh into the EC2 which using the same VPC as the private VPC API.
-Run following at your EC2, assume running on the Linux Amazon AMI, if this response is the same result from your Lambda, then you are successfully testing the private rest API is working.
+SSH into the EC2 instance that is using the same VPC as the private API.
+Run the following command on your EC2 instance (assuming it is running Amazon Linux AMI).
+If the response matches the result from your Lambda function, then you have successfully confirmed that the private REST API is working.

 curl https://xxx.execute-api.us-west-1.amazonaws.com/test